Devanshshah1309/notes/notes/stochastic-processes/week-2-part-2.md

 P(X_T=0|X_0=3) = p_{32}P(X_T=0|X_0=2)+p_{34}P(X_T=0|X_0=4)
 $$

-(notice the only difference between this and the equation we wrote earlier is that we changed the condition to be on $X_0$ instead of $X_1$.
+Notice the only difference between this and the equation we wrote earlier is that we changed the condition to be on $X_0$ instead of $X_1$.

 All the unknown terms are in the form $P(X_T=0|X_0=i)$.
 So, for notation’s sake, we define $u_i = P(X_T=0|X_0=i)$.